Steps to CPNP-AC Certification

 Exam cost: $395 - Includes $130 nonrefundable registration fee.

-Re-exam cost: $270 - Not refundable.
+Re-exam cost: $280 - Not refundable.
 Current PNCB eligibility criteria must be met when re-applying.
 Candidate can reapply after official PNCB exam results are mailed.
-A new 90-day testing window is assigned.
+A new testing window is assigned.
+See exam schedule updates for current timelines.

 Extension: $150 - Not refundable.
 See this page for full details.

 - Dual PC and AC PNP Graduates: Save money when you plan to apply for both exams at the same time.

 - You will not need to take both exams on the same day.